 6.1 You’ve talked about political power.
 What about women’s lack of financial power due to the 23% wage gap?

-That number is outdated (women’s earnings are 82% of men’s: 4th quarter, 2016, USA).
-And it covers full-time workers and ignores industry, occupation, and overtime hours.
-A 2009 report by CONSAD Research for the U.S. Department of Labor controlled for such factors found an adjusted gap of 5-7%.
+Women’s median weekly earnings are 82% of men’s (3rd quarter, 2018, USA), but this is not for the same work, or even the same job.
+It ignores industry, occupation, experience, and overtime hours.
+A 2009 report for the U.S. Department of Labor controlled for such factors found an adjusted gap of 5-7%.
 The American Association of University Women also controlled for various factors and found a 7% gap one year after university, and a 12% gap 10 years after university (though the AAUW report has been criticized for using overly broad occupational categories).
 Management consulting firm Hay Group found a 1.6% gap when comparing “like for like”.
-And Harvard economist Claudia Goldin says that women receiving lower pay for equal work might happen in certain places, but by and large the overall earnings gap is not because of that.
+Economist Claudia Goldin says that women receiving lower pay for equal work might happen in certain places, but by and large the overall earnings gap is not because of that.
 The European Commission says that discrimination “only explains a small part” of the earnings gap in Europe.
+Data from PayScale: